Reality Winner

-Reality Leigh Winner (born December 4, 1991) is a U.S. Air Force veteran and former NSA translator.
-In 2018, she was given the longest prison sentence ever imposed for an unauthorized release of government classified information to the media after she leaked an intelligence report about Russian interference in the 2016 United States elections.
+Reality Leigh Winner (born December 4, 1991) is a United States Air Force veteran, and a former National Security Agency (NSA) translator.
+In 2018, she was given the longest prison sentence ever imposed for an unauthorized release of government classified information to the media, after she leaked an intelligence report about Russian interference in the 2016 United States elections.
 She was sentenced to five years and three months in federal prison.

-On June 3, 2017, while employed by the military contractor Pluribus International Corporation, Winner was arrested on suspicion of leaking an intelligence report about Russian interference in the 2016 United States elections from the National Security Agency (NSA) to the news website The Intercept.
-The report indicated that Russian hackers accessed voter registration rolls in the United States with an email phishing operation.
+On June 3, 2017, while employed by the military contractor Pluribus International Corporation (de), Winner was arrested on suspicion of leaking an intelligence report about Russian interference in the 2016 United States elections from the NSA to the news website The Intercept.
+The report indicated that Russian hackers accessed voter registration records in the United States with an email phishing operation.

 The Intercepts mishandling of the material exposed her as the source and led to her arrest.
 Twice denied bail, Winner was held at the Lincoln County Jail in Lincolnton, Georgia.
-On August 23, 2018, Winner was convicted of "removing classified material from a government facility and mailing it to a news outlet" and sentenced to five years and three months in prison as part of a plea deal.
-She was incarcerated at the Federal Medical Center, Carswell in Fort Worth, Texas, and released to a transitional facility on June 2, 2021.
+On August 23, 2018, Winner was convicted of espionage for "removing classified material from a government facility and mailing it to a news outlet" and sentenced to five years and three months in prison as part of a plea deal.

+Reality Winner was incarcerated at the Federal Medical Center, Carswell in Fort Worth, Texas.
+On June 2, 2021, Winner was released to the San Antonio, Texas-based Residential Reentry Management center.
+In November 2021, she was released from federal custody.